MicrosoftDocs/power-platform/power-platform/admin/capacity-storage.md

 8. Opt in to receive daily email alerts sent to tenant and environment admins when the consumed capacity (Database, Log, or File) reaches a set percentage of the allocated capacity.
 9. Select **Save** to apply the changes.

-#### Managing capacity Overage
+#### Managing capacity overage
-When an environment's capacity consumption exceeds the pre-allocated capacity, you have two options to manage the overage:
+When an environment's capacity consumption exceeds the preallocated capacity, you have two options to manage the overage:
 1. In the **Manage capacity** pane you can utilize capacity available from the tenant's overall capacity pool.
-2. alternatively in the **Manage capacity** pane you can link the environment to a pay-as-you-go billing plan, where any overage will be charged to the associated Azure subscription.
+2. Alternatively, in the **Manage capacity** pane you can link the environment to a pay-as-you-go billing plan, where any overage is charged to the associated Azure subscription.

 ## Changes for exceeding storage capacity entitlements